-Pancakes, whole hot sausage, free will donation
+Pancakes, whole hog sausage, free will donation

 Entertainment at Pavilion with Shelby Jones